risawitama/verbose-potato/README.md

-## I used to hate facial hair, but then it grew on me.
+## As I suspected, someone has been adding soil to my garden.
+The plot thickens.